kingdomseed/jhp-portfolio/MIGRATION-NOTES.md

 Now that the technical issues are resolved, we can continue with the migration plan:

 1. **Complete the Migration**
-   - Implement the remaining pages (About, Services, Galleries, Bookings, Contact)
+   - Implement the remaining pages (Services, Galleries, Bookings, Contact)
    - Add additional features (SEO optimization, performance optimization, analytics, accessibility)

 2. **Testing and Refinement**